| Title: | Data Model for 'teal' Applications |

 To overcome this limitation, code dependencies can be specified manually.

-Lines where side effects occur can be flagged by adding "# @linksto <object name>
+Lines where side effects occur can be flagged by adding "# @linksto <object name>" at the end.

-call will be properly included in the code required to recreate y
+Now the foo() call will be properly included in the code required to recreate y.

 Here are known cases where manual tagging is necessary: